 Audi S4 vs BMW M3 verdict

 It’s hard to pick a clear winner in this contest, but we think the new Audi S4 just edges ahead of the BMW M3 despite its slightly softer focus and lower powered engine.
 The S4’s interior feels genuinely premium and, while the BMW M3 is fast, the S4 is nearly as quick for noticeably less money.
+Check out our Audi S4 deals page to see how much you can save!

 The M3 is certainly exciting and, at the limit, it’ll be faster than the S4.
 It’s a question of whether the extra performance warrants a rough £15,000 increase in price, however.
 Equally, the M3’s lack of all-wheel drive means it won’t be as surefooted in poor conditions, especially in the snow – a rear-wheel drive BMW driver’s worst menace.